 - Check whether connection usage is evenly distributed by using the performance trends feature.
 For more information, see Performance trends.

 - Perform the following operations based on whether connection usage is evenly distributed:

 - Evenly distributed: Restart the client or proxy server where business applications are deployed to redistribute connections.

 - Unevenly distributed: Because uneven distribution is usually caused by a large scale of pipeline or batch operations, decrease the scale of corresponding operations.
 For example, you can separate one operation into multiple operations.

 The preceding methods are used to optimize the performance of your instance.
 If the average CPU utilization still exceeds 50% during normal business operations, the instance may have a performance bottleneck.

 To resolve this issue, first check for commands and requests from application hosts that may degrade the instance performance.
 If such commands or requests exist, you must optimize your business system.
 If no such commands or requests are found but the CPU utilization is still high, we recommend that you upgrade the instance specifications to ensure business stability.
-You can also change the instance to a cluster instance or read/write splitting instance.
-For more information about how to upgrade an instance, see Change the specification of an ApsaraDB for Redis instance.
+You can also upgrade the instance to a cluster instance or read/write splitting instance.
+For more information about how to upgrade an instance, see Change the configurations of an instance.